-Most placements are made in the public and private school-elementary, middle, junior high and senior high -statewide for students on the Bloomington campus.
-In-state students are encouraged to student teach in their home town region in the school corporations on the list in which Indiana University Bloomington has a working relationship as placements fill up in the local area quickly.
+Most placements are made in the public and private school-elementary, middle, junior high and senior high

+-statewide for students on the Bloomington campus.
+Instate students are encouraged to student teach in their home town region in the school corporations on the list in which Indiana University Bloomington has a working relationship as placements fill up in the local area quickly.
 Students should not do their student teaching in the school in which a relative is employed.
-Out-ofstate placements are arranged for special programs and circumstances only, and students must petition the Academic Standards Committee for consideration of those out-of-state placements.
+Out-of-state placements are arranged for special programs and circumstances only, and students must petition the School of Education for consideration of those out-of-state placements.